Stackdriver/stackdriver-prometheus-sidecar/README.md

 static_metadata:
   - metric: some_metric_name
     type: counter # or gauge/histogram
+    value_type: double # or int64
     help: an arbitrary help string
 # - ...
 ```

+  * All `static_metadata` entries must have `type` specified.
+This specifies the Stackdriver metric type and overrides the metric type chosen by the Prometheus client.
+  * If `value_type` is specified, it will override the default value type for counters and gauges.
+All Prometheus metrics have a default type of double.

 #### Counter Aggregator